 But then, in June 2018 Laurent Jacquy reported on his weblog Les beaux dimanches that in 2016 the property had been sold to a private party.
 As photographs dated June 2018 demonstrate, the new owner (or owners) left the front wall, the decorations on the western wall and probably most of the columns intact and also restrained the (still extensive) vegetation.

 * An early report about this art environment was published in: Francis David, Guide de l'art insolite: Nord/Pas de Calais, Picardie.
 Paris (Herscher), 1984 -93 p, ill.

-* Litnianski in 1998 at age 85 was filmed for Jarvis Cocker's Journeys into the Outside (1999, on You Tube in 2012, see my post of august 23, 2012).
-Here is the sequence with Litnianksi (on You Tube/Les beauxdimanches):
+* Litnianski in 1998 at age 85 was filmed for Jarvis Cocker's Journeys into the Outside (1999, on You Tube in 2012, see my post of August 23, 2012).
+Here is the sequence with Litnianski (on You Tube/Les beauxdimanches):

 *Also in OEE-texts the translation of an article (2009) by the architect Jean-Marc Huygen.
 This article is a plea to save the site as an example of how re-employment of the waste of society can contribute to durability.

 *Authored by Laurent Jacquy in 2010 a well-illustrated website was published which is completely devoted to life and works of Bodan Litnianski (texts in French and English).